jfreboud/neko/README.md

 `--db`: the input dataset of ECGs. \
 `--encoder`: the path to save the encoder model to the disk. \
 `--decoder`: the path to save the decoder model to the disk. \
-`--device`: the device used to train the models (I tested mps on MacOS or cuda elsewhere). \
+`--device`: the device used to train the models (I tested mps on MacOS). \
 `--model`: the model config to train.

-### Evaluate the 2 Models
+### Evaluate the Encoder

-In order to evaluate the quality of the 2 models, go to the `script` subdirectory and execute the command:
+In order to evaluate the quality of the encoder model, go to the `src/script` subdirectory and execute the command:

 ```shell
 python eval.py --db ~/Downloads/ptb-xl-a-large-publicly-available-electrocardiography-dataset-1.0.3/ptbxl_database.csv --encoder ../../weights/encoder.pt --decoder ../../weights/decoder.pt --device mps --model small